80-year-old woman in ICU after being dragged during purse-snatching - NewsBreak

 Police said witnesses observed a man in a white Jeep grab the woman’s purse while she was in the parking lot Tuesday.
 The woman tried to hold onto the purse and was dragged by the vehicle, they said.

 Someone who witnessed the event followed the Jeep and was able to record the license plate.
-Police said the vehicle had been reported stolen on April 1.The 6 lives lost in the Sacramento mass shooting
+Police said the vehicle had been reported stolen on April 1.Mayhem at Stafford Marketplace, intoxicated man arrested on several charges

 Buffalo Police were informed of the incident and located the vehicle parked a few miles away.
 When police later confronted the suspect, he ran, but was apprehended in a backyard, they said.